SWIFTSIM/swiftsim/doc/RTD/source/VELOCIraptorInterface/index.rst

 VELOCIraptor Interface
 ======================

-In SWIFT it is possible to run a cosmological simulation and at the same time do an on the fly halo finder at specific predefined intervals.
+In SWIFT it is possible to run a cosmological simulation and at the same time do on the fly halo finding at specific predefined intervals.
 Because of this we will explain on this page how we can set up an simulation using VELOCIraptor (formerly STructure Finder).
 After this we will explain what the outputs of VELOCIraptor will be.